 My research is concerned with the struggle for constitutionalism, and related questions about the law and politics of constitutions, courts and religion in Asia.
-My scholarship contributes to the fields of comparative constitutional law; law and society; and law and religion.
+My scholarship contributes to the fields of comparative constitutional law; law and society; law and religion; and Asian Studies.

 Constitutionalism, Religion and the Courts in Southeast Asia